epsylon3/odbgscript/doc/ReadMe.txt

 R@dier for the great dumping engine.

-shERis, nick_name, MetaCore, XanSama, arnix, hila123, bukkake, Human for ideas and bug report on the new ODbgScript
+shERis, nick_name, MetaCore, XanSama, arnix, hila123, bukkake, Human, hnhuqiong for ideas and bug report on the new ODbgScript

 And of course Olly for developing this great debugger!